Rampage (franchise): Film adaptation

 A live-action film adaptation was released on April 13, 2018, directed by Brad Peyton and starring Dwayne Johnson.
-The film features the classic trio of George, Lizzie and Ralph, this time as mutated animals rather than transformed humans.
+The film features the classic trio of George, Lizzie and Ralph, this time as mutated animals rather than transfigured humans.

-To tie into the film four separate video games were created.
-One is an arcade game created exclusively for Dave & Buster's who co-created the game alongside Adrenaline Amusements for their restaurant chain, another is an app called RAMPAGE: AR Unleashed, while the third is a free-to-play browser game called Rampage City Smash.
-The fourth is a virtual reality game called Project Rampage VR.
+To tie into the film three separate video games were created.
+One is an arcade game created exclusively for Dave & Buster's who co-created the game alongside Adrenaline Amusements for their restaurant chain, and a augmented reality app called RAMPAGE: AR Unleashed, while the second is a free-to-play browser game called Rampage City Smash.
+The third is a virtual reality game called Project Rampage VR.